abitdodgy/blog/_posts/2015-09-20-four-alternatives-to-using-activerecord-callbacks-and-observers.md

 end
 {% endhighlight %}

 Callbacks are not intrinsically bad, and they have their uses.
 But they give you a lot of rope to tie yourself with.
 They are attractive because they make certain tasks look and feel deceptively easy.
-But it's always worth asking yourself if there's a better way.
+It's always worth asking yourself if there's a better way.

 [1]: https://en.wikipedia.org/wiki/Single_responsibility_principle
 [2]: https://github.com/rails/rails/pull/19787/files

 [^1]: Because it violates SRP.
 It tightly couples user creation with sending emails.
 It obfuscates the intention of your code.
 It leads to undesirable side effects.
 It makes your code deterministic.
 Etc...
+[^2]: We *can* check for the presence of `value`, but we shouldn't; `value` will be an empty string when a form is submitted with a blank email.
+If we get errors because of `value` being `nil`, it's probably a bug in the application, and we want it to fail.